bootstrapworld/curriculum/lessons/codap-simple-data-types/langs/en-us/slides.md

 {layout="Synthesize"}
 # Numbers & Strings

-CODAP knows about many kinds of Numbers (like Integers, Reals, etc), and they behave pretty much the way they do in math.
-Discuss what students have learned:
+CODAP knows about many kinds of Numbers, and they behave pretty much the way they do in math.

 - Numbers and Strings evaluate to themselves.
 - CODAP converts fractions into decimals automatically.
 - Anything in quotes is a String, even something like `"42"`.
 - Strings _must_ have quotation marks on both sides.
 - Operators work just like they do in math - with a few exceptions.
-The `+`, for instance, will join together two strings, or a number and a string.
 - CODAP knows the order of operations.
 - Types matter!
 We can subtract one number from another, but we can't subtract the Number `4` from the String `"hello"`.

 <!--Error messages are a way for CODAP to explain what went wrong, and are a helpful way of finding mistakes.
 Emphasize how useful they can be, and why students should read those messages out loud before asking for help.
 -->

----
-{layout="Investigate-DN"}
-# Numbers & Strings

 ---
 {layout="Investigate"}